unm-historiography/metahistory/essays/thematic/eurocentrism.md

 {% include figure.html
 class="img-left"
 width="49%"
-caption="Have you ever seen any maps like these?" image-url="Map02.jpg" source-url="https://secondnexus.com/environment/maps-that-might-make-you-rethink-how-you-see-the-world/"
+caption="Have you ever seen any maps like these?
+Note how small Europe and North America look relative to the rest of the world." image-url="Map02.jpg" source-url="https://secondnexus.com/environment/maps-that-might-make-you-rethink-how-you-see-the-world/"
 %}